ENCCS/julia-for-hpc/content/hpc-cluster.rst

          sbatch script.sh

-.. exercise:: Run distributed job on LUMI cluster
+.. exercise:: Run single node distributed job on LUMI cluster

    Run the following files a single node job with three CPU cores and one julia process per core.